llmrisks/llmrisks.github.io/src/content/post/week1.md

 ## BERT: Bidirectional Transformers
 **BERT's Design and Limitations.**
 BERT[^7] uses bidirectional attention and masking to enable it to capture context from both sides of a word.
 The masking during training helps the model learn to predict words in context, simulating its real-world usage.
 While BERT's design was successful, it does require a substantial amount of training data and resources.
-Its application may be more focused on text completion tasks, which differs from the generative capabilities of models like GPT.
+Its application may be more focused on tasks such as sentiment analysis, named entity recognition, and Question answering, while GPT is better at handling tasks such as content creation, text summarization, and machine translation[^14].

 <center>
 <a href="/images/bert.png"><img src="/images/bert.png" width="60%"></a><br>